jadounrahul/kartsnms/doc/Alerting/Transports.md

 set 'Updates to contact email addresses not honored' to Off in the WebUI.

-The contacts will always include the `SysContact` defined in the Device's SNMP configuration and also every LibreNMS user that has at least `read`-permissions on the entity that is to be alerted.
+The contacts will always include the `SysContact` defined in the Device's SNMP configuration and also every KartsNMS user that has at least `read`-permissions on the entity that is to be alerted.

-At the moment LibreNMS only supports Port or Device permissions.
+At the moment KartsNMS only supports Port or Device permissions.

 You can exclude the `SysContact` by toggling 'Issue alerts to sysContact'.